jochem4207/Sniper.Lighting.Dmx/README.md

 Using
 - hardware: Enttec dmx pro interface (MK1)
-- software: QLC+ webapi (suggestion of the facebook group: https://www.facebook.com/groups/lightingtrainer/?fref=nf)
+- software: QLC+ / TouchDesigner

 End goals
 - Traktor pro 3 to <my open custom software> to dmx
 - Document most steps so it can help people in the future
 - Make a video how to use

+# Thanks to
+QLC+ (For the whole app ofc)
+The Artnetominator (Debugging)
+R3Crowderz (#music#)
+TouchDesigner (An very open, creative program to create everything you can imagine) The LD group on fb https://www.facebook.com/groups/lightingtrainer/?fref=nf

+# Setup
+QLC+ for fixture control
+Touchdesigner for analyzing music
+Touchdesigner -> QLC (via DMX out, artnet, out of the box by these two programs)

 # Steps to go

 ## New plan
-- [ ] Get more knowledge about everything
+- [ ] Get more knowledge about everything (in progress)
-- [ ] Create a custom made show in QLC+
+- [ ] Create a custom made show in QLC+ (in progress)
-- [ ] Learn how to mix a song in Traktor DJ
+- [ ] Learn how to mix a song in Traktor DJ (in progress)

-Below is on hold.

-## For the basic lightning
-- [ ] Make a plan
-- [ ] Create a C# App (api, tbd) that can talk with QLC+
-- [ ] Create sequences in QLC+ to be called from the web api
-- [ ] Call and make basic show

 ## For the sound part
-- [ ] Test the sound functions of QLC+
+- [ ] Test the sound functions of QLC+ -> not working properly (sound analyze is minimal, QLC+ is for lightning, not music)
-- [ ] If needed develop something as input for the C# App based on sound input

 # Sources used
 - [ ] https://www.qlcplus.org/tutorials.html to get a basic understanding of qlc+